Phish-N-Chips25/website/src/content/blog/week-5-progress.md

 - Background research on phishing detection techniques
 - Current state-of-the-art approaches in the field
 - Relevant literature review
-- Initial understanding of AI/ML methodologies applicable to our domain
+- Initial understanding of AI methodologies applicable to our domain
 - Preliminary project scope and objectives

 Compiling this report helped us consolidate our understanding and identify gaps in our knowledge that we'll need to address moving forward.